 THEO 043: Augustine’s “Confessions”, MW 3:30-4:45pm –– Prof. Tarmo Toom

 This is a course on a masterpiece in world literature, on a late 4th-century text of Augustine.
 We will read closely the whole of Confessions in which Augustine tells his story in the form of sequential conversions to the quest for wisdom (Cicero), Manichaeism, skepticism, Neoplatonic philosophy, and Catholic Christianity.
 The Confessions is the history of the schooling of the author’s heart in the love of God, which is presented simultaneously as a narrative, introspection, theological reflection, philosophical scrutiny, and prayer.

 THEO 050: Introduction to Islam, TR 2-3:15pm –– Prof. Mehmet Sayilgan

 Core: Diversity/Global, SFS/CULP Social Science, SFS/CULP Core, SFS/IHIS Core, College/SFS/REWA Area 3, Core: Theology

 This course aims to provide a comprehensive introduction to Islam, its history, diversity, beliefs, and practices.
-While the first part introduces the traditional narrative of Muhammad’s life and context, the second part concentrates on the foundations of Islam such as the Qur’an, legacy of Muhammad, and Sharia or Islamic Law.
-In the last part, we will study various aspects of the tradition including theology, rituals as well as jihad and women in Islam.
+While the first part introduces the traditional narrative of Muhammad’s life and context, the second part concentrates on the foundations of Islam such as the Qur’an, the legacy of Muhammad, and Sharia or Islamic Law.
+In the last part, we will study various aspects of the tradition including theology, rituals as well as jihad, and women in Islam.